 The client (Bavarian State Ministry for the Environment and Consumer Protection) wanted iOS, Android and web applications with the same functionalities that:

-- Can present the data in a map view and in a list view.
+Can present the data in both map view and list view.

-Also, their mobile application needed to have an easy search of entered data and smart filtering of the results.
+Also, their mobile application needed to have easy data search and smart filtering of the results.

-The users can also enable the biking and hiking routes and additional city information.
-The data are clustered with the Leaflet function, and different kinds of points are represented within individual pins.
+Additional Features: Users can access biking and hiking routes, as well as additional city information.
+The data is presented and organized using the Leaflet function, with various types of points represented as individual pins.

 - React Native